bitcraze/aideck-gap8-examples/docs/examples/classification-demo.md

 In this example, a binary classification CNN (object or background) is trained and executed on the AI-deck.
 The models included in the example are trained on data from a very specific domain (a table in the Bitcraze arena with a particular Christmas package) with limited data augmentation, resulting in poor generalization and low robustness.
 For good results in your own domain, the example can be trained on a custom dataset captured by the AI-deck camera and tailored to detect multiple custom classes of your choosing.
 The training can currently only be performed on a native installation.
 Execution on or flashing the AI-deck can be done with either a native installation or the GAP8 Docker environment.

 ![classification](/docs/images/classification.gif)
+_Screen recording showing terminal classification output alongside an external camera view of the setup_

 The CNN used in this example is a pre-trained MobileNetV2 (alpha = 0.35, image input size = 96x96x3) with a custom classification head and additional convolutional layers to process the grayscale/Bayer camera stream from the AI-deck.
 These layers resize the input to match MobileNet's expected input shape.
 The example was tested on an AI-deck v1.1 equipped with a Bayer color camera.